uchicago-2023-capp30122/30122-project-the_watchdogs/README.md

 ## Part 1: Gathering the Data

 In order to analyze coverage of the January 6th insurrection at the Capitol, article data from NYT, CNN, and FOX must be gathered through the use of web scraping and/or an API.
-The code for completeing this can be found in each source's respective directory, ``cnn/scrape_cnn.py``, ``fox/scrape_fox.py``, and ``nyt/scrape_nyt.py``.
-However, each of these sources can be scraped individually in the interpreter by running the following:
+The code for completeing this can be found in each source's respective directory: ``cnn/scrape_cnn.py``, ``fox/scrape_fox.py``, and ``nyt/scrape_nyt.py``.
+Each of these sources can be scraped individually in the interpreter by running the following:

 ``$ python3 -m cnn/scrape_cnn.py``